 If you decide not to take advantage of the free pasta at City Backpackers Hostel, there are plenty of other places to eat in the city!
 I would highly recommend trying laxpudding, a traditional Swedish dish consisting of salmon and potato.
 I enjoyed this dish at a cozy café in Old Town.
 Not too far from there was another restaurant called Café Sten Sture, which had so much character and where you can have some traditional Swedish meatballs.
 Café Sten Sture is a former prison that has since been converted into a restaurant/café.
 There is a heavy metal door that leads down to the “dungeon” and you will find all sorts of old historical remnants once you get downstairs.
 Some may say it’s a bit gimmicky, but I really enjoyed my experience there and all the history behind it.

 If you are traveling more on a budget, I’d recommend staying away from Old Town for meals as it tends to be a more expensive area.
 Instead, I would recommend heading to Södermalm (or simply Söder for short).
-Its a cool, hip neighbourhood, where you will be able to find much more reasonable prices.
+Its a cool, hip neighborhood, where you will be able to find much more reasonable prices.
 I also found the architecture and design in Söder to be one of a kind.

 Getting around Stockholm alone